 Nothing gives us more joy than seeing our little ones grow and thrive as they develop through the years.
 One way we can support this development is by providing essential fatty acids.
-Omega 3 in the form of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) have been thoroughly studied over the years for the positive impact on child development.
+Omega 3 in the form of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) has been thoroughly studied over the years for the positive impact on child development.
 Here are just some of the benefits.

 1. Development of the brain

 Omega 3 contributes to the development of the brain making it a key nutrient for both parents during preparation for conception, during your child’s time in the womb and throughout their lifetime.
 Omega 3 comprises 8% of the brain’s weight and has a protective role against oxidative damage.
-Adequate levels of DHA has been closely associated with intelligence and cognitive performance in infancy and childhood.
+Adequate levels of DHA have been closely associated with intelligence and cognitive performance in infancy and childhood.